francoisjacquet/rosariosis/INSTALL.md

 - `$wkhtmltopdfPath` is full path to wkhtmltopdf for PDF generation

 - `$DefaultSyear` is default school year, should match the database to be able to login
-- `$RosarioNotifyAddress` is the email address to send error and new administrator notifications to
+- `$RosarioNotifyAddress` is the email address to send notifications to (new administrator)
 - `$RosarioLocales` is a comma separated list of locale names (language packs, check the `locale/` folder for available locales)

 #### Optional variables